avm99963/infinitegforums/docs/developers/add_feature.md

 between them by clicking a button/switch in the Community Console.
     - Note that this option is only applied when the feature switch is turned on.
-- The `ccdarktheme_switch_enabled` option is used to save whether the user manually enabled the dark theme or not by using the switch/button in the Community Console.
+- The `ccdarktheme_switch_status` option is used to save whether the user manually enabled the dark theme or not by using the switch/button in the Community Console.
     - It is only applied when `ccdarktheme_mode` is set to `switch` and the